 Catalysts synthesis

-SFD pellets were produced by BARTIN Distillery (Italy) with digestate from AD of pomace, lees and waste from the agrifood supply chain.
+SFD pellets were produced by BARTIN Distillery (Italy) with digestate from AD of pomace, lees, and waste from the agrifood supply chain.

 Ash from SFD (ASFD) was produced at 700°C by air calcination of SFD pellets in a muffle furnace.
 To increase the content of Si and Al, ASFD underwent acid washing: (i) acid extraction was carried out by treating 30 g of SFD ash in 500 cm3 of HCl 5 M for 5 h; (ii) the resulting suspension was filtered, washed with distilled water near pH 7 and dried at 105 °C for 4 h (Joseph et al., 2019).
 The resulting solid was named AWSFD.

-AWSFD was used for the synthesis of zeolites (named ZSFD), by the alkali fusion followed by hydrothermal treatment: (i) AWSFD was ground by mortar and pestle with 1.2 parts (by mass) of NaOH and treated at 550°C in air for 1 h in a muffle furnace; (ii) the resulting solid was mixed with deionized water (1:10 mass ratio) and transferred to a Teflon-coated reactor for ageing at room temperature for 24 h; (iii) after ageing, the reactor was placed in a stainless-steel vessel for hydrothermal treatment (120°C for 24 h); (iv) the solid was filtered, washed with deionized water up to pH 8, dried at 105 °C and finely ground (Ferella et al., 2017; Küçük et al., 2023).
+AWSFD was used for the synthesis of zeolites (named ZSFD), by the alkali fusion followed by hydrothermal treatment: (i) AWSFD was ground by mortar and pestle with 1.2 parts (by mass) of NaOH and treated at 550°C in air for 1 h in a muffle furnace; (ii) the resulting solid was mixed with deionized water (1:10 mass ratio) and transferred to a Teflon-coated reactor for aging at room temperature for 24 h; (iii) after aging, the reactor was placed in a stainless-steel vessel for hydrothermal treatment (120°C for 24 h); (iv) the solid was filtered, washed with deionized water up to pH 8, dried at 105 °C and finely ground (Ferella et al., 2017; Küçük et al., 2023).

-ASFD, AWSFD and ZSFD became the catalytic supports for this study.
+ASFD, AWSFD, and ZSFD became the catalytic supports for this study.
 They underwent conventional wet impregnation (Sietsma et al., 2006) in water (preferred as a green solvent), to obtain DO catalysts with final contents of 5 %wt NiO and 15 %wt MoO3: (i) Ni(NO3)2·6H2O e (NH4)6Mo7O24·4H2O precursor salts were solubilized in 5 ml of distilled water ; (ii) the support (ASFD, AWSFD or ZSFD) was added after their solubilization and kept there for 3 h; (iii) the suspension was first dried in a rotavapor and then for 24 h at 105°C in an oven; (iv) the solids were calcined at 400°C for 4 h (heating rate 5°C/min), to obtain three DO catalysts Ni-Mo/ASFD, Ni-Mo/AWSFD and Ni-Mo/ZSFD.

 Materials characterizations

 The moisture and ash content of SFD pellets were quantified according to UNI EN 18134 and UNI EN ISO 18122, respectively.
-The ultimate analysis of SFD and ASFD were performed through CHNS Perkin Elmer Series II 2400 in order to quantify carbon, hydrogen, nitrogen and sulphur, according to ISO 16948.
+The ultimate analysis of SFD and ASFD was performed through CHNS Perkin Elmer Series II 2400 in order to quantify carbon, hydrogen, nitrogen, and sulphur, according to ISO 16948.
 The elemental composition of ASFD and AWSFD was determined by X-ray fluorescence (XRF, Spectro Xepos).
-Crystalline phases in ASFD, ZSFD were identified by X-ray diffraction (XRD, PANalytical X'Pert PRO) using radiation CuKa (l = 0,154 nm) with Ni filter.
+Crystalline phases in ASFD, and ZSFD were identified by X-ray diffraction (XRD, PANalytical X'Pert PRO) using radiation CuKa (l = 0,154 nm) with Ni filter.

 All three synthesized catalysts (Ni-Mo/ASFD, Ni-Mo/AWSFD and Ni-Mo/ZSFD) were characterized by:

-N2 adsorption/desorption, to quantify specific surface area by Brunauer-Emmett-Teller (BET) method (Physisorption Analyzer NOVA 800 Anton Paar).
+N2 adsorption/desorption to quantify specific surface area by Brunauer-Emmett-Teller (BET) method (Physisorption Analyzer NOVA 800 Anton Paar).
 Before N2 treatment, each sample was outgassed for 16 h at 150°C.

 Inductively coupled plasma optical emission spectroscopy (ICP-OES, Agilent Technologies 5100) to quantify the elemental amount of Ni and Mo in the synthesized catalysts.